izzetbiophysicist/VCF_context/README.md

 The resulting text file generated in this step will be used in the subsequent steps.
 Note that, in the following scripts, only missense variants will be considered.

-Annovar can be downloaded from: Annovar Download
+Annovar can be downloaded from: https://annovar.openbioinformatics.org/en/latest/user-guide/download/
 ## Step 2: Fetch Uniprot Annotation with gather_uniprot_annotation.py

 2.1.
 Use the gather_uniprot_annotation.py script with a local TSV file containing all human genes from Uniprot to annotate the VCF.
 This will add GOs, BRENDA, and PFAM information to each line of the VCF file.